 How to Model JSON Representation Format

 This is the fourth step in Design Restful API.
 In this post, we will learn how to model JSON representation.
-There are many representations but in this post, we mainly focus on popularly used JSON representation.
+There are many representations, but in this post, we mainly focus on the popularly used JSON representation.

-Most the time we use JSON as the format for displaying a resource.
-Let's understand what is naming convention for JSON field names
+Most of the time, we use JSON as the format for displaying a resource.
+Let's understand the naming convention for JSON field names.

-It is recommended to use “lower camel case” as the JSON field name.
-It is recommended on considering its compatibility with JavaScript, which is assumed as one of the client applications.
-The JSON sample with field name set in “lower camel case”, is as given below.
-In “lower camel case”, the first letter of the word is in lowercase and subsequent first letters of words are in uppercase.
+It is recommended to use lower camel case as the JSON field name.
+This naming convention ensures compatibility with JavaScript, which is often used as a client application.
+In "lower camel case," the first letter of the word is in lowercase, and subsequent first letters of words are in uppercase.

 {